Huge crowd attends municipal center work session in Oscoda

 As for the ADA concerns, she said a quote of $9,000 was obtained to replace just one door at the back of town hall with an automatic one which is ADA compliant.

 “All of our public records are off-site,” she went on.
-When staff has to go to this location to obtain paperwork in the winter, there is no heat.
+When staff has to go to the off-site location to obtain paperwork in the winter, there is no heat.
 “And sometimes you can’t even get the doors open out there.”

 Counter efficiency is another big one for those in the treasurer’s office, McGuire continued.
-There’s limited space in the entry way, it can be difficult for people to get in and out and there are concerns for privacy as residents talk with staff.
+There’s limited space in the entry way, it can be difficult for people to get in and out, there are concerns for privacy as residents talk with staff and it can become congested for those coming in to do notary services, pay taxes, make water bill payments and so on.

 “In our office there is no heating and cooling,” she proceeded.
 When winter rolls around, space heaters are plugged in all throughout the office.